TomasErudito/easy-chart/README.md

 <h1 align="center">Easy Chart Website</h1>

-<p>This is a website that allows the user to create different types of charts and export them in HTML and JavaScript, to implement them in other websites, or download it in pdf format.</p>
+<p>This is a website that allows the user to create different types of charts and download them in PNG format.</p>
 <br/>
 <h2 align="center"><img src="assets/images/readme_images/devices.jpg"></h2>